-In order to assist the Board of Supervisors in making its determination regarding the Town's proposed change to even-numbered years, the Registration & Elections Division has reviewed the impact on costs, ballot style, voting equipment, computer capability, staffing, and voter turnout.
+In order to assist the Board of Supervisors in making its determination regarding the District's proposed change to even-numbered years, the Registration & Elections Division has reviewed the impact on costs, ballot style, voting equipment, computer capacity, staffing, and voter turnout.

-When the Registration & Elections Division conducts an election for jurisdictions such as the Town, those elections are almost always consolidated with other elections occurring on the same date.
+When the Registration & Elections Division conducts an election for a jurisdiction such as the District, those elections are almost always consolidated with other elections occurring on the same date.
 The costs for such elections are allocated proportionally among participating jurisdictions based on two key factors: the number of registered voters within each jurisdiction and the number of entities participating in the given election.
-Typically, General Municipal Elections in odd-numbered years have higher proportional costs than Statewide General Elections in even-numbered years for cities, school districts, special districts and other jurisdictions because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
-Statewide General Elections in even-numbered years include federal, state, and county contests, the costs of which are borne solely by the County, and these elections constitute a substantial portion of the total cost for each Statewide General Election.
+Typically, General District Elections in odd-numbered years have higher proportional costs than Statewide General Elections because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
+Statewide General Elections in even-numbered years for cities, constitute a substantial portion of the total cost for each Statewide General Election.
 Thus, when jurisdictions participate in Statewide General Elections, they bear a lower portion of the total election costs because a large portion is paid by the County and other countywide jurisdictions.

-The voters in this Town last voted at the polls in 2013.
-Given that the Town has not recently conducted an election in an even-numbered year, we will use a jurisdiction of similar size for comparison.
-The closest municipality by number of registered voters is the Town of Atherton.
-In 2013, the Town of Portola Valley paid \$6,499 for election services to 3,252 registered voters, at the rate of \$2.00 per registered voter.
-In the 2014 Statewide General Election, the Town of Atherton's cost for election services to 4,910 registered voters was \$6,491 at the rate of \$1.32 per registered voter.
-Comparing this cost with the 2013 General Municipal Election cost, we estimate that if the Town switched to even-numbered year elections, it would experience cost savings of approximately 34% for an election conducted with polling places.
+Given that the District has not recently conducted an election in recent years, we will use two jurisdictions from recent elections of similar size for comparison.
+The closest jurisdictions by number of registered voters are the Midpeninsula Regional Open Space District and the Menlo Park Fire Protection District.
+In 2013, the Menlo Park Fire Protection District paid \$83,387 for election services to 39,887 registered voters, at the rate of \$2.09 per registered voter.
+In the 2014 Statewide General Election, the Midpeninsula Regional Open Space District cost for election services to 47,190 registered voters was \$70,465 at the rate of \$1.49 per registered voter.
+Comparing this cost with the 2013 General District Election cost, we estimate that if the District switched to even-numbered year elections, it would experience cost savings of approximately 29% for an election conducted with polling places.

 In September 2016, the Governor approved Senate Bill No. 450 ("SB 450"), known as the California Voter's Choice Act, which added Section 4005 to the Elections Code.
-Starting in 2018, this Act authorizes specified counties, including San Mateo, to hold All-Mailed Ballot Elections under certain conditions.
-This would reduce costs associated with polling places, including poll worker recruitment and training, voting equipment, supplies, and labor.
-Thus, if the County holds an All-Mailed Ballot Election in a future even-numbered year, then we expect costs for the Town to be further reduced.
-If adopted by the County, SB 450 will dramatically change the nature of our election operations by transitioning the County to All-Mailed Ballot Elections.
+Starting in 2018, this Act authorizes specified counties, including San Mateo, to hold all-mailed ballot elections under certain conditions.
+This would reduce costs associated with polling places, including poll worker recruitment and training, voting equipment, supplies and labor.
+Thus, if the County holds an all-mailed ballot election in a future even-numbered year, then we expect costs for the District to be further reduced.
+If adopted by the County, SB 450 will dramatically change the nature of our election operations by transitioning the County to all-mailed ballot elections.
 A more detailed analysis on the potential impact of this new law will be presented to the Board of Supervisors at a later time.